ericdweise/notes/networking.md

+# Networking

-# CIDR - Classless Inter-Domain Routing
+## CIDR - Classless Inter-Domain Routing

 Can be represented in a number of different ways: